-RPTBLKS Repeat blocks; when this option is used, the contents of common blocks specified with the BLOCKS and NOTBLKS parameters are displayed for each subroutine in which they are declared.
-The default displays common blocks only once.
+- RPTBLKS Repeat blocks; when this option is used, the contents of common blocks specified with the BLOCKS and NOTBLKS parameters are displayed for each subroutine in which they are declared.
+The default displays common blocks only once. - PAGES=np Page limit for the symbolic dump routine.

-PAGES=np Page limit for the symbolic dump routine.
-Under UNICOS, SYMDEBUG does not format output in pages.
-However, this parameter can still be used to regulate the amount of output that SYMDEBUG generates.
 Every page is worth 45 lines of output from SYMDEBUG.
 The default np is 70.